natalia-arteaga/portfolio/credit-card-fraud-dashboard/README.md

 # Uncovering Credit Card Fraud Risk Patterns

-This project explores time-based and transaction-level trends in credit card fraud using SQL and Tableau.
+This project explores time-based and transaction-level trends in credit card fraud using Excel, SQL, Tableau, and Python.

 ## Project Overview